tjcsl/gitbook/services/ion/development/vagrant-setup.md

 ### Increasing RAM

-With the default RAM size of 1024MB, you may run into performance constraints.
-If you encounter signifigant issues, it is recommended to bump the VM’s amount of memory, through VirtualBox Manager, to at least 2GB.
+With any RAM lower than the default 2048MB, you may run into performance constraints.
+If you encounter signifigant issues, it is recommended to bump the VM’s amount of memory, through VirtualBox Manager, to at least that amount.